thelfer/MFrontGallery/docs/papers/joss/paper.md

 [`mgis.fenics`](https://thelfer.github.io/mgis/web/mgis_fenics.html),
 [`MoFEM`](http://mofem.eng.gla.ac.uk/mofem/html), XPER, etc.

-However, the question of the management of `MFront`' implementations including their compilation, unit testing and deployment has not been addressed, yet.
+However, the question of the management of `MFront` implementations including their compilation, unit testing and deployment has not been addressed, yet.
 Moreover, the project also shows several examples on how to use `MFront` as a wrapper around legacy implementations written in